Battery Packs For Dash Cams 2022 / 2023

 PowerCell 8

-All battery packs are compatible with each other, meaning you can run any brand of dash cam with any battery.
+All battery packs are compatible with each other: You can run any brand of dash cam with any battery.

 Battery packs that support Bluetooth come with an app that lets you monitor the battery’s charge.

 NOTE: Take the “parking mode duration” advertised by manufacturers with a huge grain of salt.
 Battery duration varies greatly depending on the model of dash cam you have.
-If you know your camera’s power consumption in mA, you can calculate how long the battery will last (divide battery capacity by power consumption).
+If you know your camera’s power consumption in mA, you can calculate exactly how long the battery will last: Just divide its capacity by the power that will be consumed.

 BlackVue B-112